Aswin-S25/Aswin-S25/README.md

 ## I'm a Student and Developer!!

-- 🌱 I’m currently learning Blockchain Technology
+- 🌱 I’m currently learning AI Technology
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2023 Goals: Learn more about backend
-- ⚡ Fun fact: I love to play keyboard
+- ⚡ Fun fact: It’s all 0’s and 1’s

 ---